 Reflecting the more extensive and challenging aspiration of the Buddha’s path, insight meditation retreats often include a greater range of practices and a greater emphasis on new ways of understanding than is usual in programs of mindfulness training.
 Such retreats, themselves, are also most fruitfully approached as part of a wider, comprehensive path of practice.

 All of us can benefit from greater mindfulness, compassion, and understanding.
 Silent retreats offer a precious opportunity to commit ourselves to a period of intensive practice in which we can nurture those qualities.
 They do not require any previous experience of mindfulness training, but, for those who have already taken part in such training, they can be a wonderful way to deepen and extend what they have already learned.

 However, if one is currently experiencing acute emotional distress, such as clinical depression, or post-traumatic stress disorder, attending a silent retreat could be difficult.
 When negative thinking patterns are very intrusive or persistent, sometimes it could be easier to develop mindfulness in a setting where there are more possibilities of active engagement.
 At such times, programs such as MBSR or MBCT, taught by an appropriately trained and competent instructor, are probably more appropriate to help with one’s distressing condition.
 Once the acute phase of emotional distress has eased, insight meditation retreats can then offer invaluable opportunities for developing practice further.

-Exeter University have been running part time postgraduate training in Mindfulness-based Cognitive Therapy/Mindfulness-based Approaches for over three years.
-They run their course at 3 progressive levels – Post- graduate Certificate, Post- graduate Diploma and MSc for those working in healthcare and other settings.
-They have an intake every 2 years.
-See their website for more details.
+Exeter University have been running part time postgraduate training in Mindfulness-based Cognitive Therapy/Mindfulness-based Approaches for several years.
+They have an intake every 2 years and run their course at 3 progressive levels – Post- graduate Certificate, Post- graduate Diploma and MSc for those working in healthcare and other settings.
+See Exeter University website for more details.